Influenza (flu) and your baby

 - Runny or stuffy nose

-- Vomiting and diarrhea
+- Vomiting (throwing up) and diarrhea

 How is flu treated?

-If your baby is at high risk for flu, his provider may prescribe an antiviral as soon as your baby begins to have flu symptoms.
+If your baby is at high risk for flu, his provider may prescribe an antiviral as soon as he begins to have flu symptoms.
 All children younger than 5 are at high risk for flu, especially children younger than 2.
 Children who were born prematurely (before 37 weeks of pregnancy) or who have chronic health conditions, like asthma or sickle cell disease, also are at high risk.

 Two medicines are approved in the United States for preventing or treating the flu in children:

-- Oseltamivir (Tamiflu®), for children as young as 2 weeks
+- Oseltamivir (Tamiflu®) for children as young as 2 weeks